gear-foundation/academy/docs/05-hello-world-advanced/more-advanced.md

 }
 ```

-When the program receives `SendHelloTo` message, it sends a hello message to the specified account through the send function.
+When the program receives the `SendHelloTo` message, it sends a hello message to the specified account through the send function.

 Conversely, when the contract receives a `SendHelloReply` message, it replies with a greeting message.